 All adult (over 18) household members must sign a general release for a background check and other verification

-Habitat is unable serve applicants if any household member is a registered sex offender
+Habitat is unable to serve applicants if any household member is a registered sex offender

-Any conviction(s) which are recent and/or severe in nature will be evaluated on a case by case basis
+Any conviction(s) that are recent and/or severe in nature will be evaluated on a case-by-case basis

 How to Apply

-Individuals interested in home ownership through Habitat will need to complete and submit a pre-application document.
+Individuals interested in homeownership through Habitat will need to complete and submit a Pre-Screening Questionnaire.